pat/my_candidates/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Also: for any sizable features/changes, it's probably worth opening up an issue to discuss things first.
+This hopefully avoids duplication of efforts, or working on things that won't be merged in.

 ## Licence

-Copyright (c) 2016, My Candidates is developed and maintained by Pat Allan, and is released under the open MIT Licence.
+Copyright (c) 2016, Voting Choices is developed and maintained by Pat Allan, and is released under the open MIT Licence.